 Every morning I spend about an hour catching up on news and events.
-Most of this effort is business related, and there are always a few “nuggets” I can use.
-Recently I found one… I read an article about the downgrading for a company’s stock, partially due to their digital marketing.
+Most of this effort is business-related, and there are always a few “nuggets” I can use.
+Recently I found one… I read an article about downgrading for a company’s stock, partially due to its digital marketing.

 “We see a recent slowdown in both Google trend search and Instagram engagement over the holiday quarter — most notably in December — as somewhat concerning for a stock that currently relies heavily on momentum and robust growth to keep their premium valuation justified.”

 Let that sink in a minute.
 In January, Canada Goose was downgraded by analysts because of their digital marketing analytics from the preceding month.
 Wells Fargo lowered Goose’s price target from $80 to $68; that’s 15%, and they took an immediate hit in the market of over 10%.
 That translates to a loss in market capitalization of hundreds of millions of dollars.
 Partially over their digital marketing results.

 Maybe I’m overreacting to this news, but the only time I’ve had a similar revelation was in 1985.